-In a cervical radiculopathy there is pressure on a nerve root in the neck.
-This can be caused by a hernia or bone overgrowth as a result of normal ageing.
-Symptoms that can occur include radiating pain in the neck and arm, tingling, decreased sensation and decreased strength.
-The diagnosis of cervical radiculopathy can often be made on the basis of an interview and examination.
-The treatment that follows consists of advice, pain relief and mobilization.
-In addition, there is exercise therapy, with the result that 90% of the people are symptom free in four to six months.
+In a cervical radiculopathy, there is pressure on a nerve root in the neck.
+This may be due to a herniated disc or bone overgrowth resulting from normal aging.
+Symptoms that may occur include radiating pain in the neck and arm, tingling, decreased sensation and decreased strength.
+The diagnosis of cervical radiculopathy can often be made from the questioning and examination.
+The treatment that follows consists of counseling, pain relief, mobilization.
+And in addition, exercise therapy, ultimately resulting in 90% of people being symptom-free in four to six months.

-With a cervical radiculopathy we actually mean nothing more than that there is pressure on a nerve root in the neck.
+With a cervical radiculopathy, we really mean nothing more than that there is pressure on a nerve root in the neck.
 We sometimes see this same picture in the back.
-Just like in the back, this can be caused by a hernia (bulging disc).
-Another possible cause is, for example, bone overgrowth (osteophytosis).
-A cervical radiculopathy is most common in the 40-60 age group.
+As in the back, this can be caused by a herniated disc (bulging disc).
+Another possible cause, for example, is bone overgrowth (osteophyte formation).
+A cervical radiculopathy is most common between the ages of forty and sixty.
 A radiculopathy is often located somewhere between the fifth cervical vertebra (C5-C6) and the first thoracic vertebra (C7-T1).

-Symptoms that can occur with a cervical radiculopathy are pain in the neck with radiation into the arm (and hand).
-We often see this in the course of a dermatome (area that supplies the nerve in question).
-You can also experience tingling, reduced sensation (sensitivity) and reduced muscle strength.
-Also, reflexes can be less strong and in some cases headaches can be part of the complaints.
-Do not worry, this does not mean that you have a radiculopathy when you have a headache.
+Symptoms that can occur with a cervical radiculopathy are pain in the neck with radiation to the arm (and hand).
+We then often see this in the course of a dermatome (area caring for the affected nerve).
+Furthermore, you may experience tingling, decreased sensation (sensibility) and reduced muscle strength.
+Reflexes may also be less strong and, in some cases, headaches may be among the symptoms.
+Not to worry, of course, this is not to say that if you have a headache, you have a radiculopathy.

 A diagnosis can be made by the physiotherapists at Fysiofitaal Tilburg.
-Based on the interview and examination it can be determined whether the source of complaints is a nerve.
-We also have a good battery of tests to determine whether a radiculopathy is present and at what vertebral level.
-Should it turn out that there is a cervical radiculopathy, a targeted intervention will be drawn up.
-If no clear diagnosis can be made, an MRI scan could provide a definite answer; this request is then made to the general practitioner.
+Based on the interview and examination it can be determined if the source of complaints is a nerve.
+In addition, we have a good test battery to determine whether and at what vertebral level a radiculopathy is located.
+If it appears that a cervical radiculopathy is present, a targeted intervention will be designed.
+If no clear diagnosis can be made, an MRI scan can provide a definitive answer; this request is then submitted to the general practitioner.

-Most people with cervical radiculopathy are symptom free in four to six months.
-90% of the people do not have to undergo surgery either, thanks to the body's ability to recover.
-In addition, we see that in the majority of patients the symptoms subside so much in the first 4-6 weeks that daily life can be resumed almost without complaints.
-Physical therapy is necessary to coach the recovery and to speed up the recovery by means of mobilization techniques, pain reduction and exercise therapy.
-If necessary, manual therapy can be used as part of the treatment to reduce pain.
+Most people with cervical radiculopathy are symptom-free in four to six months.
+90% of people also do not need to undergo surgery, thanks to the body's ability to repair itself.
+In addition, we see that in the majority of patients the symptoms diminish to such an extent in the first 4-6 weeks that daily life can be picked up almost complaint-free.
+Physical therapy is needed to coach the recovery and through mobilization techniques, pain relief and exercise therapy to speed up the recovery.
+Optionally, manual therapy may be used as part of the treatment to dampen pain.
 In general, a cervical radiculopathy recovers faster than a lumbar radiculopathy.

-If these complaints are recognisable to you, or if you suffer from other neck problems, make an appointment with our manual therapist Ruben Luijkx.
+Are these symptoms recognizable to you? or do you suffer from other neck pain? make an appointment now with our manual therapist Ruben Luijkx.